dfelinto/blender-manual/manual/movie_clip/tracking/clip/toolbar/track.rst

 ======

 Add
-   See :ref:`bpy.ops.clip.add_marker_move`
+   See :ref:`bpy.ops.clip.add_marker_move`.

 Delete
-   See :ref:`bpy.ops.clip.delete_track`
+   See :ref:`bpy.ops.clip.delete_track`.

 .. _bpy.ops.clip.detect_features:

 Detect Features
    Detects all possible features on the current frame and places markers at these features.
-   This operator does not take into account other frames, so it can place markers on features which belong to moving objects, and if camera is turning away from this shot, no markers would be placed on frames after the camera moved away.
+   This operator does not take other frames into account, so it might place markers on features which belong to moving objects.
+   If the camera is turning away from this shot, no markers could be present within the frames after the camera moved away.

    There are several properties for this operator: